chrismbirmingham/hci-face/README.md

 For further details see the README in the face and WoZ folders.

+## QT Front End

+See the hci_face_bridge README for more information on setting up QT with HCI Face

 ### Back End

 To use the back end, install the requirements.txt with your favorite package manager.
 I suggest [anaconda](https://www.anaconda.com/)